 Use Form 8886 to disclose information for each reportable transaction in which you participated.
-Form 8886 must be filed for each tax year that your Federal income tax liability is affected by your participation in the transaction.
+Form 8886 must be filed for each tax year that your federal income tax liability is affected by your participation in the transaction.
+You may have to pay a penalty if you are required to file Form 8886 but do not do so.
 The following are reportable transactions.

-- Any transaction that is the same as or substantially similar to tax avoidance transactions identified by the IRS. - Any transaction offered under conditions of confidentiality. - Any transaction for which you have contractual protection against disallowance of the tax benefits. - Any transaction resulting in a loss of at least \$2 million in any single tax year or \$4 million in any combination of tax years.
-(At least \$50,000 for a single tax year if the loss arose from a foreign currency transaction defined in section 988(c)(1), whether or not the loss flows through from an S corporation or partnership.) - Any transaction resulting in a book-tax difference of more than \$10 million on a gross basis. - Any transaction resulting in a tax credit of more than \$250,000, if you held the asset generating the credit for 45 days or less.
+- Any transaction that is the same as or substantially similar to tax avoidance transactions identified by the IRS. - Any transaction offered under conditions of confidentiality for which you paid an advisor a minimum fee. - Any transaction for which you have contractual protection against disallowance of the tax benefits. - Any transaction resulting in a loss of at least \$2 million in any single tax year or \$4 million in any combination of tax years.
+(At least \$50,000 for a single tax year if the loss arose from a foreign currency transaction defined in section 988(c)(1), whether or not the loss flows through from an S corporation or partnership.) - Any transaction resulting in a book-tax difference of more than \$10 million on a gross basis.

+• Any transaction resulting in a tax credit of more than \$250,000, if you held the asset generating the credit for 45 days or less